Skip to main content Skip to navigation

 Allister Crow is a Structural Microbiologist based in the School of Life Sciences at the University of Warwick.

-My research focuses on proteins involved in bacterial cell division and antibiotic resistance.
+My research focuses on proteins involved in bacterial cell division and intrinsic antibiotic resistance.

-I am especially interested in the roles played by Type VII ABC transporters and the proteins they collaborate with.
+I am especially interested in the roles played by Type VII ABC transporters and the proteins they collaborate with in constructing and maintaining the bacterial cell envelope.

-Our recent work focuses on how the bacterial peptidoglycan layer is broken during division by amidases that are activated by the FtsEX-EnvC system (Cook & Baverstock 2023 PNAS, Cook 2021 PNAS).
+Our recent work has been focussed on how the bacterial peptidoglycan layer is broken during division by amidases that are activated by the FtsEX-EnvC system (Cook & Crow 2025 BioRxivLink opens in a new window, Cook & Baverstock 2023 PNAS, Cook 2021 PNAS).

 Research Projects